CharlesWiltgen/how-to-podcast/music.md

 Note that “royalty-free” (i.e. free to use) doesn’t neccessarily mean “free” (i.e. free to license), although some music is both.

 Please pay attention to the Terms and Conditions on anything you download, and make sure you provide proper attribution when needed.
-(Show notes are good for this.)
+(Tip: Show notes are good for this.)

 ## Free